 Bedtime can be a huge struggle for parents, and that struggle is amplified when a sitter is trying to put the kids to bed.
-The good news is, there are things you can do to ease that struggle.
-There are a few basic categories that kids can fall into when it comes to bedtime, and below you’ll find some tips on how to approach bedtime with them.
+So, how can a babysitter put the kids to bed?
+First, there are a few basic categories that kids can fall into when it comes to bedtime, and below you’ll find some tips on how to approach bedtime with them.

 This kid is both the best and worst kid when it comes to bedtime.
 Of course, you want to encourage their love of reading, and it’s even a little fun to revisit some of your own childhood favorites.
 But, when you’re six stories in, you’ll find yourself wondering at what point it’s safe to say that the child is taking advantage of the system.